 Continuing that line of thought, it also conversely may have acted as a Secret Test of Character to see whether humanity was a species curious enough what happened and brave enough to attempt to mount a rescue of any potential survivors.
 It's a bit morally reprehensible if so, but it could just be their alien way of thinking.

-If they originally seeded all life on Earth, why didn't they simply colonise Earth instead of heading to another galaxy?
+If they [the aliens] originally seeded all life on Earth, why didn't they simply colonise Earth instead of heading to another galaxy?
 Of course, one could argue that living in sight of their destroyed home could have been too painful.

 That decision may have had more to do with practicality than anything else.
 Say they go to live on another planet, but it turns out to be doomed in some fashion as well.
 Sending that DNA to earth would be like doubling their chances, so to speak.